 When sharing a landing page with no description on social media, the area is ignored.
-Here is a landing page with no page description shared on Facebook at the left, and with description at the right.
+Here is a landing page with no page description shared on Facebook at the left, and with a description at the right.

 There are three different stages for your landing page.

 Draft During the draft period, your landing page is not public and can only be seen by you in your Benchmark account.
 A landing page can only go from draft to published when all of the sections, such as Page Info, Design, Conversion Goals, and Landing Page URL, are completed.